ben-marlin/fatedice/src/main/java/edu/guilford/README.md

 As we've done before, we use the randomizer to get a number 0 to 2.
 Then we do another neat trick for setting the text of label.
 Rather than writing if statements, we use DICE_RESULTS, and read out the entry corresponding to the random result.

 At this point, your button click should make the FATE dice roll.
 There are legitimately phone apps in the app stores that do just this!

+## Touch up

+If your app produces dots on the label instead of characters, try resizing the window.
+You should adjust the `setSize` parameters.
+For full credit, the final version should produce the visible characters when run.

 ## Wrapping Up